DangTrung1212/historty-quiz/memory-bank/progress.md

 # Project Progress

 ## Current Status
-The application is stable after resolving significant state management and lifecycle bugs.
-Focus is now shifting to implementing the core reward visualization (Progress Widget) and related UI enhancements.
+The application features a robust progress tracking and reward system.
+The primary focus is now on enhancing the user experience by showing immediate visual rewards (unlocked image pieces) on the quiz results page.

 ## What Works
 - Project structure is established with client/server architecture.